Lebesgue Covering Theorem and level sets of continuous functions: Abstract

 \section{Abstract}

-We formulate and prove a dimension-theoretic generalization of the Lebesgue Covering Theorem.
-A generalized $n$-dimensional version of the Steinhaus Chessboard Theorem, conjectured in \cite{tkacz2023multilabeled} and recently proved in \cite{turzanskigenchess}, is a simple consequence of this result.
+We formulate and prove a dimension-theoretic generalization of a version of the Lebesgue Covering Theorem.
+A generalized $n$-dimensional version of the Steinhaus Chessboard Theorem, recently proved algorithmically in \cite{turzanskigenchess}, is a particular case of this result.